nuxtus/documentation/docs/upgrade.md

 ## 1.8.0 > 2.0.0

+Nuxt 3.0.0 has been released and Nuxtus has been updated to use it.
+This is a major update and will require some changes to your project.

 1. Update Nuxt to 3.0.0 in `client/package.json`
 2. Update "nuxt-directus" to "^3.2.2" in `client/package.json`
 3. Update @nuxtus/nuxt-module to "2.0.0" in `client/package.json`